Abby Stein: Activism

 After coming out, Stein started an online support group to help trans people who come from Orthodox backgrounds.
 Stein also said that Facebook and online support communities have been her lifeline while leaving her community, which made her realize the positive power of online communities.

 In December 2015, Stein founded a support group for trans people from Orthodox backgrounds.
 The group's first meeting had 12 people attending, most of them fellow Hasids struggling with their gender identity.
 Stein's avid blogging also gained her a big following in the Jewish community, and she has become a role model for former ultra-Orthodox Jews – both LGBTQ and not.

 In addition to transgender activism, Stein has also been active in several projects to help those going off the derech and leaving the ultra-Orthodox community.
 She has been working with Footsteps, and its Canadian sister organization, Forward, for which she traveled to Montreal in 2016 to help jump-start.
 In addition, she has also done some lay advocacy work with YAFFED, working towards a better education in the Hasidic schools, for which she has also engaged in political work.

 In 2018, Stein co-founded her own feminist/womanist multi-faith and inclusive celebration of women and non-binary people of all faith traditions, called Sacred Space, with former Mormon feminist and founder of Ordain Women, human rights lawyer Kate Kelly, and Yale Divinity School professor and Baptist preacher Eboni Marshall-Turman.

+Stein has been an outspoken advocate for Palestinian rights.
+Following the October 7 attacks, Stein, the daughter of an Israeli immigrant, managed her own grief while mobilizing her community in opposition of Israel's increasing violence against Palestinians.
+She has continued to work towards ceasefire solutions and recognition of human rights violations against Palestinians as a founding member and organizer of Rabbis for Ceasefire.

-During the 2020 Democratic Party presidential primaries, Stein served as a national Surrogate for the Bernie Sanders campaign.
+During the 2020 Democratic Party presidential primaries, Stein supported Bernie Sanders's campaign.

-Stein is a member of the Democratic Socialists of America.
+Stein is a member of the Democratic Socialists of America (DSA).
+During the 2025 New York City mayoral election, she endorsed Zohran Mamdani.